 - Decide on a wedding theme, color scheme, and collect wedding inspiration.
 (Be sure to Pinterest — we share TONS of great ideas + inspiration.)

 - Decide on a wedding date and time.
 (Did you know the date you choose can affect the cost?
 Choose a budget friendly wedding date.)

 - Figure out what aspects of your wedding you can realistically DIY.
 (DIY can save you money!)
 Also make a list of all your talented friends who you can enlist for help.

 - Start to research vendors.
-(Looking for a venue?
+(Looking for an affordable wedding venue?
 Check out alternative resources other than the ones you’ll spot on the major wedding sites to save.
 Searching for the perfect photographer?
 Check out Photographer Central or browse listings on Thumbtack to save.)

 - Open a separate bank account for your wedding funds.
 (We love Capital One 360’s automatic savings plan to help save money for your wedding.)